gojek/ziggurat/doc/retries_and_queues.md

 #### Introduction

 When processing a stream of events, there are many times where the processing might fail.
-Either because of issue in the function logic or some issue downstream.
+Either because of the issue in the function logic or some issue downstream.

-In the first case we don't want to lose the message.
+In the first case, we don't want to lose the message.
 In second, we possibly want to retry the message and expect that the downstream service might be down intermittently.